-Yesterday, the meetup group I organize, Toltec Kids for intuitive and sensitive kids, hosted a play date at a member’s farm house.
-Three of the children were mildly autistic and four were not.
-They played for hours, riding go-carts, jumping on a trampoline, playing dodge ball, and exploring the farm.
-3 1/2 hours went by quickly and when it was time to go, the kids wanted to meet again as soon as possible.
+Yesterday, at a meetup group for intuitive and sensitive kids, a play date had been scheduled at a member’s farm house.
+Seven children played for hours, riding go-carts, jumping on a trampoline, playing dodge ball, and exploring the farm.
+Afterward, the host served a grand banquet of food.
+I was impressed with the spread and asked why they had served so much.

 I have often heard that autistic kids are intuitive, which makes them receptive to the energy around them.
-I could see how large group environments would upset them – easily picking up anger, excitement and irritation from the kids around them (and adults).
-I certainly experience this myself when going to the store, driving or when I worked in an office (which was very difficult for me).
-Being around other kids that were content and whose energy was well balanced provided a good foundation for them to come together.
-This helps demonstrate that we provide a healing environment for others, when we are healed.
+I could see how group environments might upset them.
+They could easily pick up anger, excitement and irritation from the kids and teachers around them.
+I certainly have experienced this myself when going to the store, driving or working.
+But these kids had been content around my kids, whose energy was well balanced.
+This helped demonstrate that when we are at peace with ourselves, we provide a healing environment for others around us.